Tachograph Systems: What You Need To Know

 Having a tachograph system is a legal requirement for any business that uses professional drivers.
 It’s the obligation of the business owner and fleet manager to make sure all their vehicles are fitted with one — failure to do so is a breach of the rules around drivers’ hours.

-Learn exactly what a tachograph system is, the two different types available and where your business can buy one.
+In this guide you’ll find out exactly what a tachograph system is, the different types available and where your business can buy one.

-Tachograph systems use four main symbols to record a driver’s activity:
+There are four main tachograph symbols used to record a driver’s activity:

-• Other work: a driver’s work activity when the engine is of (like unpacking goods)
+• Other work: A driver’s work activity when the engine is off (like unpacking goods)

 All professional vehicles are required by law to have a tachograph fitted.
 It’s the obligation of fleet owners and managers to ensure that their drivers use the tachograph system fitted and that the laws regarding drivers’ hours are adhered to.

-If you’re unsure about whether you need to install and use one of these systems then you should read the UK Government’s rules for drivers and operators.
+If you’re unsure about whether you need to install and use one of these systems, you should read the UK Government’s rules for drivers and operators.
 It includes useful resources, including the regulations for recovery vehicles, drive and rest/break times for drivers and any exemptions.

 How tachographs record data